awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 *Data keys* are encryption keys you can use to encrypt data, including large amounts of data and other data encryption keys\.
 Unlike [KMS keys](#kms_keys), which can't be downloaded, data keys are returned to you for use outside of AWS KMS\.

-When AWS KMS generates data keys, it typically returns a plaintext data key for immediate use and an encrypted copy of the data key that you can safely store with the data\.
+When AWS KMS generates data keys, it returns a plaintext data key for immediate use \(optional\) and an encrypted copy of the data key that you can safely store with the data\.
 When you are ready to decrypt the data, you first ask AWS KMS to decrypt the encrypted data key\.

 AWS KMS generates, encrypts, and decrypts data keys\.
 However, AWS KMS does not store, manage, or track your data keys, or perform cryptographic operations with data keys\.
 You must use and manage data keys outside of AWS KMS\.
+For help using the data keys securely, see the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.

 ### Create a data key<a name="data-keys-create"></a>

 To create a data key, call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.
-AWS KMS uses the symmetric KMS key that you specify to generate a data key\.
-The operation returns a plaintext copy of the data key and a copy of the data key encrypted under the KMS key\.
+AWS KMS generates the data key\.
+Then it encrypts a copy of the data key under a symmetric KMS key that you specify\.
+The operation returns a plaintext copy of the data key and the copy of the data key encrypted under the KMS key\.
 The following image shows this operation\.

 ![\[Generate a data key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/generate-data-key.png)